hepcat72/flyMultiPlate/README.md

 ## Known Issues

 A random/rare matlab crash is known to occur due to an 'Access violation'.
-Debugging is underway.
+This is believed to have been fixed, but it's difficult to confirm, so please report if you encounter this issue on the github page for this repository.

 ## Contributing